malayjoshi13/TalkingHand/README.md

 cd C:\Users\thispc\Desktop\TalkingHand
 ```

-then,
+Then execute,

 ```
 conda env create -f environment.yml
 ```

-above command creates virtual environment named "TalkingHand" (as present at top of "environment.yml") and also install packages mentioned in the yml file, then execute,
+above command creates virtual environment named "TalkingHand" (as present at top of "environment.yml") and also install packages mentioned in the yml file.
+After this execute,

 ```
 conda activate TalkingHand
 ```

-### 2.1) Prediction
+### 2.2) Prediction

-then,
+Once setup is installed and virtual environment is created, execute following command,
 ```
 python testing.py
 ```